Intermediate Vet Camp

 Refunds are available until 2 weeks prior to Day 1 of the session.
 After that, registration fees are non-refundable.
 Oxbow will make every attempt to add the camper to a different session.

-Campers will learn about various aspects of veterinary science throughout the weeks, including animal anatomy and physiology, nutrition, and behavior.
+Campers will learn about various aspects of veterinary science throughout the weeks, including animal anatomy and physiology, veterinary skills, and animal behavior.

 They will learn how to do a general check up on a few different animals.

-The curriculum themes in 2020 include the heart and circulatory system, digestive system, and genetics.
+The curriculum themes in 2022 include the musculoskeletal system, dentition, and parasites.

 The campers will perform a mock surgery including prepping for surgery, suturing, proper surgery room protocol and how a surgeon dresses for surgery (scrubs, gloves, head covers, shoe covers, and masks).